 Painting close to the floor: leave the stencil hanging free so that you can use your fingers to support it while stenciling.
 This way the stencil is more flexible and you will get a better result.

 If there are parts that are difficult to reach, just leave them for the end and use the little extra piece to bring your accent wall to perfection.

 The stencil is flexible enough to paint the corners.

 Washing the stencil is always a part of the stenciling process.
 If the painted pattern does no longer seem neat and the outlines become “hairy”, it’s time to wash the stencil.
 You can usually paint 7-8 times before it’s time to clean it.
 When washing, the most important thing is to use warm water as it dissolves paint quick and easy.
 Our stencils are quite large, which is why it’s reasonable to wash them in a bathtub or shower, using just a dish brush.
 Note that the stencil needs washing on both sides, and drying completely before it can be reused!
 PS!
 If you feel a need to wash your stencil, do it right away.
 It is so much harder to get them clean once the paint is dried off.

 Washing the stencil is easy.

-Now that you have learned all the tips and tricks, you can paint like a pro:) And, if you need any more information, just check our video tutorials.
+Now that you have learned all the tips for stenciling, you can paint like a pro:) And, if you need any more information, just check our video tutorials.